Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 %}

 Look at this UI, how did this happen in production?
 The text and advertisement are crammed together.
 If this was your advertisement, do you think there would be a revenue impact?
-Absolutely
+Absolutely.

 These aren’t cosmetic issues.
-In each case, **visual bugs are blocking revenue**
+In each case, **visual bugs are blocking revenue**.

 Why do these visual bugs occur?
 Don’t they do functional testing?
-They do, but it’s not enough
+They do, but it’s not enough.

 Many believe that functional tests are enough to catch visual bugs, but that is not true.
-Functional tests validate only the functional behavior of the app
+Functional tests validate only the functional behavior of the app.

 Visual bugs are rendering issues.
 And rendering validation is not what functional testing tools are designed to catch.